Charles W. Brouse

 Charles W. Brouse (December 30, 1839 – October 26, 1904) was an American soldier who received the Medal of Honor for valor during the American Civil War.

 Biography

 Brouse was commissioned as a Captain of Company K, 100th Regiment, Indiana Volunteer Infantry on September 24, 1862, and was discharged due to disability on January 16, 1865.
 He received the Medal of Honor on May 16, 1899, for his actions at the Battle of Missionary Ridge, Tennessee, on November 25, 1863.

+He died from heart disease at his home in Indianapolis on October 26, 1904, and was buried at Crown Hill Cemetery.

+Battle of Missionary Ridge

+Brouse was on detached duty at the beginning of the battle but opted to take part anyway.
+His wounds during the battle were so severe that battlefield surgeons assumed he was a lost cause and did not address his wounds at first.
+After finding him still alive after 48 hours, they finally dressed his wounds.